 How to Create a Small Business Security Protection Plan

-Thursday, August 4, 2016 by Shawn Kane under Asset Protection, Data & Cyber Security/Hacking, Intrusion/Fire Protection, IoT (Internet of Things), Monitoring, Personnel/Customer Safety, Property Management, Video Surveillance
+Thursday, August 4, 2016 by Vector Security Team under Asset Protection, Data & Cyber Security/Hacking, Intrusion/Fire Protection, IoT (Internet of Things), Monitoring, Personnel/Customer Safety, Property Management, Video Surveillance

 Small businesses fuel economic growth and provide over 56 million jobs in the United States.

 However, their size makes them more susceptible to cyber attacks and theft.
 To prevent loss, business owners must develop a security plan that can identify vulnerabilities and outline strategies to safeguard their company.

 Below, we detail how to create a security protection plan and what features to include when protecting your business’ digital and physical assets.

 Creating the Right Security Protection Plan

 Business owners must continually address security threats as their company grows.
 As more stakeholders, such as vendors and employees, become involved, more data access points are created for criminals both on and off the web.

 To mitigate potential risks, business owners should conduct regular, thorough security audits to ensure the right vulnerabilities are protected at every stage.
 While the right security protection plan differs from company to company, it is essential that small businesses protect the following assets: